wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-public-folders/includes/manage-hold-discovery.md

 ## Grant access to eDiscovery

-Within your organization you’ll need to add appropriate users to an eDiscovery Manager role.
+Within your organization, you’ll need to add appropriate users to an eDiscovery Manager role.
 The role grants them access to the Microsoft 365 compliance center.
 The two roles you can use to grant this access are:

 - **eDiscovery Manager**.Members of this role group can view and manage their own cases.
 Managers can add other managers, but by default will only see cases they own.
 - **eDiscovery Administrator**.
 People in this role group have all the permissions of eDiscovery Managers, and they can view all cases in the organization.
 After assigning themselves, eDiscovery Administrators can also export case data and manage cases.